 Cliffs of Moher

 The Cliffs of Moher stretch for more than five miles along the West Coast with their powerful presence that draws over one million visitors per year.
-The sheer cliff face, peaking at 700 feet, and rolling coastline, offers dramatic views.
+The sheer cliff face, made of shale & sandstone, peaking at 700 feet, and rolling coastline, offers dramatic views.

 ⇒ Book a Cliffs of Moher day trip from Dublin.

 Killarney National Park is home to the highest mountain range in Ireland and at the foot of the mountains are some of the most pristine lakes in the country, drawing tourists wishing to hike and explore nature.

 Killarney National Park is a great place for outdoor adventures.
 You can hike the many trails, take a boat trip on one of lakes, see some of the islands, and maybe even spot some of the red deer that, in Ireland, can only be found in the park.

 The park really is one of the most beautiful and admired national parks in the world.
 It was the first national park established in Ireland, in 1932.
 The park itself is part of the popular Ring of Kerry drive, with some of the main points of fascination being the magnificent views of the Lakes of Killarney and Black Valley.